mtahanian/EFI-Lenovo/README.md

 :information_source: **The current version is fully macOS compatible based on my laptop hardware.**
 OpenCore, drivers, and kexts are always up to date!

-:information_source: The EFI's have been tested on Ventura 13.5.0 and Monterey 12.6.3.
+:information_source: The EFI's have been tested on Moneterey, Ventura and Sonoma.

-:information_source: The macOS Ventura is only supported on the OpenCore 0.8.3 or later releases

 <br/>